 Title IX (20 U.S.C. § 1681 et. seq; 34 C.F.R.
 Part 106) and California state law prohibit discrimination and harassment on the basis of sex.
-In accordance with these existing laws,
+Under Title IX, "sexual harassment" means conduct on the basis of sex that satisfies one or more of the following: